News

 What are trademark registration requirements?

-A trademark must satisfy the requirements of the Trade Marks Act 1995 in order to be registered, and registration is undertaken via IP Australia or equivalent bodies globally (EUUK and USA).
+A trademark must satisfy the requirements of the Trade Marks Act 1995 in order to be registered, and registration is undertaken via IP Australia or equivalent bodies globally (EU, UK and USA).

 Two most basic grounds for the refusal of trademark registration are the absolute grounds and relative grounds.